CV |

 credits: design and font inspired by Seth Able's LoRD, some images converted to ANSI using ManyTools, original drawing of me by anonymous.

-last updated on twenty eight january, two thousand twenty four.
+last updated on thirty september, two thousand twenty four.